Billy the Fish: Background

-The strip chronicles the football team Fulchester United F.C.
-(Fulchester is the name of the fictional town where many of Viz's characters live, first used by Crown Court).
+The strip chronicles the football team Fulchester United (Fulchester is the name of the fictional town where many of Vizs characters live, first used by Crown Court).
 Originally the strip was produced in serial format, a rarity for Viz, but later became an occasional strip, usually appearing when major tournaments were being played or parodying major incidents in the world of football.
 The strip returned to its serial format for six months in 2007 as a result of a sponsorship deal with bookmakers betNOW, who were advertised in a deliberately ridiculous manner in each strip that they sponsored.